elgw/nua/README.md

  - [ ] run without MSAA?
 Also check out [FXAA](https://github.com/DadSchoorse/vkBasalt)
  - [ ] Only draw half+ spheres and orient them to face camera to save on faces/vertices
  - [ ] Mouse coordinates as uniform?
 For some fun ....
- - [ ] GPU selection on multiple-GPU systems.
+ - [ ] Smarter GPU selection on multiple-GPU systems.

 ## References
  - [shadergif.com](https://shadergif.com/) and [shadertoys.com](https://shadertoy.com/) for fun and smart shaders.